Cathedral Community Cycle of Prayer

 Day 11

-The Cathedral Finance Team: Andrew Pianca (Honorary Treasurer and Chair of Cathedral Finance and Risk Committee), Malcolm Twigger-Ross (Chief Financial Officer), Ryan Fowlds (Finance Manager)
+The Cathedral Finance Team: Andrew Pianca (Honorary Treasurer and Chair of Cathedral Finance and Risk Committee), Helen Hopkinson (Chief Financial Officer), Ryan Fowlds (Finance Manager).
+For the financial situation of the Cathedral, which remains challenging.

 The commercial and industrial life of Surrey and NE Hampshire.
 Chambers of Commerce and employee organisations.